balderdashy/sails-docs/reference/blueprint-api/Create.md

 id: 47,
 verb: 'created',
 data: {
-  name: 'AppleJack',
+  name: 'Applejack',
   hobby: 'pickin',
   createdAt: 1485550575626,
   updatedAt: 1485550603847
 }
 ```

-Similarly, if the new record included values for attributes representing [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) or [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) associations, then `addedTo` notifications would be sent to any clients subscribed to the records on the other side of the relationship.
+Clients subscribed to involved child records also receive an additional notification:

+Since our example is demonstrating a [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) association, any clients subscribed to any of Pony #47's `friends` (Pony #13 or Pony #25) would receive an `addedTo` notification.
 See the [add blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about those notifications.

+Similarly, if our example represented a [one-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/one-to-many) association, (e.g. if ponies #13 and #25 were Applejack's `employees` instead of `friends`, and Applejack were those ponies' `employer`, then any clients subscribed to ponies #13 and #25 would receive an `addedTo` notification.)

 <docmeta name="displayName" value="create">
 <docmeta name="pageType" value="endpoint">